cloudevents/spec/extensions/signature.md

   - Any attribute with a null or empty value is ignored.
   - Atrributes defined in this extension are ignored.

-- The attributes are sorted, by name, into acending alphabetical order.
+- The selected attributes are sorted by name into acending alphabetical order.

 - The string value of each attribute are concatenated according to sorted order.